 You can configure Oracle Key Vault as part of the TDE implementation.
-This enables you to centrally manage TDE keystores (called TDE wallets in Oracle Key Vault) in your enterprise.
-For example, you can upload a software keystore to Oracle Key Vault and then make the contents of this keystore available to other TDE-enabled databases.
+This enables you to centrally manage TDE keystores (called virtual wallets in Oracle Key Vault) in your enterprise.
+For example, you can upload a software keystore to Oracle Key Vault, migrate the database to use Oracle Key Vault as the default keystore, and then share the contents of this keystore with other primary and standby Oracle Real Application Clusters (Oracle RAC) nodes of that database to streamline daily database adminstrative operations with encrypted databases.

-Transparent Data Encryption (TDE) ensures that sensitive data is encrypted, meets compliance, and provides functionality that streamlines encryption operations.
+Transparent Data Encryption (TDE) ensures that sensitive data is encrypted, meets compliance requirements, and provides functionality that streamlines encryption operations.

 Benefits are as follows: